xen-troops/moulin/docs/user-reference.rst

 git fetcher
 ^^^^^^^^^^^

-`git` fetcher used to download code from a remote or local git repositories.
+`git` fetcher is used to download code from a remote or local git repositories.
 There is a full list of supported parameters:

 .. code-block:: yaml